Sara Elisabeth Moræa

-Sara Elisabeth "Sara Lisa" von Linné (née Moræa; 26 April 1716 – 20 April 1806) was married to Carl Linnaeus and was mother to Carl Linnaeus the Younger and Elisabeth Christina von Linné.
+Sara Elisabeth "Sara Lisa" von Linné (née Moræa; 26 April 1716 – 20 April 1806) was a Swedish woman who was married to Carl Linnaeus and was mother to Carl Linnaeus the Younger and Elisabeth Christina von Linné.
 She was involved in the creation of the Linnean Society of London through the auctioning of her late husband's scientific papers.
 She is one of the historic Swedish women who have streets named after her in the Kärringstan district of Enskededalen, Stockholm (Sara Moraeas väg).

 Biography

-Sara Elisabeth Moræa was born in Falun, Sweden, in 1716, the daughter of Johan Moraeus (1672–1742), a physician, and his wife Elisabeth Hansdotter (1691–1769).
+Sara Elisabeth Moræa was born in Falun, Sweden, in 1716, the daughter of Johan Moraeus (1672–1742; a physician at Falun mine) and his wife Elisabeth Hansdotter (1691–1769).
 Her parents had a total of seven children.
 Both her parents came from the wealthy bourgeoisie and she grew up on Svedens gård outside Falun.
 She attended school and received a formal education.

 In February 1735, Carl Linnaeus proposed to Sara Elisabeth when he was travelling through Dalarna.
 Her father accepted the proposal on the condition that Carl would travel abroad before his marriage and take his doctorate so that he could support his family.

 Carl went to the Netherlands, and during the time Sara Elisabeth was engaged, she lived a good life with many parties and among friends in the bourgeoisie of Falun.
 This period of her life is preserved in the diaries of friends and acquaintances.

 In 1738, Carl Linnaeus returned to Sweden and went to Falun to formalize his engagement to Sara Elisabeth.
 He then went to Stockholm to take up employment as a doctor, leaving Sara Elisabeth behind again.
 He did not fare well as a doctor in the capital, but through Carl Gustav Tessin, a Lord Marshal and leader of the Hats Party, he gained employment as a lecturer at Bergs Collegio and later as Admiralty Medicus through Admiral Theodor Ankarcrona.
 During this time he also helped found the Royal Swedish Academy of Sciences.
 After that, in the spring of 1739, his finances had improved enough that he was able to return to Dalarna and marry Sara Elisabeth.
 They were married on 26 June in what is now known as Linnés bröllopsstuga ('Linnaeus' wedding cottage'), a cottage on Svedens gård.